rpearce/ramda.guide/src/book/comparing-two-temperatures.md

 Fear not!
-We'll cover [`when`](https://ramdajs.com/docs/#when) in the "Unshakeable Logic" section, [`slice`](https://ramdajs.com/docs/#when) in the "All About ['L','i','s','t','s']" section, and the pseudo-type signatures in the "Core Ramda Ideas" section, but you should know they are optional, not exact, and aren't a substitute for tools like [jsdoc](https://jsdoc.app).
+We'll cover [`when`](https://ramdajs.com/docs/#when) in the "Unshakeable Logic" section, [`slice`](https://ramdajs.com/docs/#when) in the "All About ['L','i','s','t','s']" section, and the pseudo-type signatures in the "Core Ramda Ideas" section, but you should know the pseudo-types are optional, not exact, and aren't a substitute for tools like [jsdoc](https://jsdoc.app).

 ## Wrapping Up

 The person who requested these functions is going to be blown away!

-What started as a simple "which temperature is smaller or bigger?" question turned out to be an exercise in asking good questions about requirements up front.
+What started as a simple "which temperature is smaller or larger?" question turned out to be an exercise in asking good questions about requirements up front.